-Photovoltaic installations are increasingly common in the industrial sector because they allow lower operating costs, and therefore greater competitiveness, but the choice of inefficient solar panels can reduce the expectation of success.
+Photovoltaic installations are increasingly common in the industrial sector because they allow lower operating costs, and therefore greater competitiveness, but the choice of low-efficiency solar panels can reduce the expectation of success.

-Below we explain what to take into account when choosing and we give some examples of the most efficient solar panels on the market.
-For this we have taken into account the efficiency that brands offer, the years of product warranty and, most importantly, the price.
+Below we explain what to consider when choosing and we give you some examples of the most efficient solar panels on the market.
+For this we have taken into account the efficiency that brands offer, the years of product warranty and most importantly, its price.

-The first question that we have asked to determine the most efficient solar panels is which of them offers a higher performance according to the type of cell that form them.
+The first question we have asked ourselves to determine the most efficient solar panels is which of them offers the best performance according to the type of cell that forms them.
 These cells can be monocrystalline, polycrystalline and amorphous.

-The answer is that monocrystalline modules have a higher efficiency , since the internal structure of the cells is more uniform and, therefore, presents less resistance to electronic displacement.
-In addition monocrystalline type-n cells have an electronic structure that favors a better use of the received light, which increases its performance.
+The answer is that monocrystalline modules have a higher efficiency , since the internal structure of the cells is more uniform and, therefore, has less resistance to electronic displacement.
+In addition, monocrystalline n-type cells have an electronic structure that favors a better use of the received light, which increases its performance.

-In addition monocrystalline type-n cells have an electronic structure that favors a better use of the received light, which increases its performance.
+In addition, monocrystalline n-type cells have an electronic structure that favors a better use of the received light, which increases its performance.

 Tips to consider